Muzaffar-Ahmad10/Asian-Resturent/README.md

 *  The W3C HTML Validation service was used to test the all four pages code, the validator shows some errors and some warnings associated to using root variables.
 ### Css
 * The W3C Css Validation Service was used to test the Css style code of the website.
 All code got pass with no errors no warnings to show.

+### Accessibility
+* I confirmed that the colors and fonts that chosen by me is completely readable. because of some HTML errors I cannot take screenshot,